 7. Be clear about offline safety rules, too.

-Talk to your child about why it’s important never to agree to an in-person meeting with someone she only knows online, especially without your knowledge and permission.
-Explain that meeting up in person could put her in real danger.
-It’s equally important to make sure she knows why she should never post phone numbers, addresses, school name or any other details about herself or family members or friends.
+Talk to your child about why it’s important never to agree to an in-person meeting with someone they only know online, especially without your knowledge and permission.
+Explain that meeting up in person could put them in real danger.
+It’s equally important to make sure kids know why they should never post phone numbers, addresses, school name, or any other details about themself or family members or friends.
 Make clear that predators could use this information to find people offline.

 8. Consider surveillance software.

-9. Tell your child that she can always talk to you.
+9. Tell your child that they can always talk to you.

-Make it clear to your child that you want her to come to you with any questions or worries.
-Let her know that she can tell you anything and you won’t get mad even if she broke a rule.
+Make it clear to your child that you want them to come to you with any questions or worries.
+Let kids know that they can tell you anything and you won’t get mad even if they broke a rule.